attilanagy/aws-playground/README.md

 * As this is a PoC SSL listener and the corresponding certificate configuration in Web application load-balancer havn't been implemented yet.
 * On SFTP nodes the NFS mount command is provided via EC2 instance user-data however the it doesn't seem to be working.
 It's a provisioning issue.
+* Currently DB password is stored in var files unencrypted
+* State backend should be changed to a remote one

 [aws]:              https://aws.amazon.com/